Phase 2 Monitoring and Evaluation Tools

 The Tipping Point Phase 2 evaluation is using a three-arm cluster randomized controlled trial to assess individual-, relational- and social norms change outcomes linked to CEFM.
 Baseline and endline data are collected in each arm through household enumeration, surveys with girls (and boys in Nepal) and adult community members, focus group discussion (FGDs) and in-depth interviews (IDIs) with adolescent girls and boys, and adult women and men.

-- Norm by Norm guide – for Adolescent Girls , Adolescent Boys and Parents in Bangladesh
+- Norm by Norm guide – for Adolescent Girls and Adolescent Boys and in Bangladesh and Parents in Nepal and Bangladesh

 - FGD tool – Social Norms Vignette for Adolescent Girls and Adolescent Boys in Nepal